Sharon Carter: 21st century

-In the absence of Nick Fury, Sharon serves a brief term as Executive Director of S.H.I.E.L.D.
-She returns to field work, reporting directly to the new Executive Director, Maria Hill, as a liaison officer specifically assigned to support and report on Captain America's activities.
+In the absence of Nick Fury, Sharon serves a brief term as executive director of S.H.I.E.L.D.
+She returns to field work, reporting directly to the new executive director, Maria Hill, as a liaison officer specifically assigned to support and report on Captain America's activities.
 While investigating the whereabouts of Jack Monroe, she is abducted by the Winter Soldier (Bucky Barnes) and used as bait to lure Captain America into a trap set by General Aleksander Lukin.
 She and Captain America later resume their relationship while on a field mission investigating the activities of the Winter Soldier.

 During the "Civil War" storyline, Sharon is initially a supporter of the Superhuman Registration Act, but she is averse to actually aiding in the capture of her lover, Captain America, who is the leader of the "Secret Avengers" opposed to the Act.
 At the same time, she is an unknowing pawn of the Red Skull and his associate Doctor Faustus.
-She later comes into contact with Nick Fury's underground organization, even as she is reassigned to the S.H.I.E.L.D. task force charged with locating Fury.
-She switches her allegiance to Captain America, citing the death of Goliath as the primary reason; it is unclear how much of this is the result of Faustus's influence.

-In a follow-up, a sniper shoots Steve Rogers in the shoulder while he walks up the steps to the Federal Court.
-In the ensuing crowd chaos, Rogers is shot three times in the abdomen with a pistol, and later appears to die of his wounds.
-It is later revealed that the plan was orchestrated by the Red Skull; the sniper was Crossbones, and Sharon Carter shot Rogers in the abdomen while under a hypnotic suggestion by Doctor Faustus.

-Sharon is still under the influence of Doctor Faustus, who uses her to disable Black Widow and Falcon before she joins the Red Skull's organization as a minion.
-She is apparently pregnant with Rogers's child, but she loses the baby during a fight with the Red Skull's daughter, Sin, during one of several attempts to escape.
-Later, Sharon says that she, not Sin, stabbed her womb and caused the miscarriage, to keep the Red Skull from getting his hands on anything of hers.
-Doctor Faustus makes her forget ever being pregnant, and he also gives her the tools to escape.
-Sharon frees herself, killing Aleksander Lukin in the process (and narrowly missing killing the Red Skull himself), before being found by Black Widow and the Falcon.
-Iron Man and Falcon decide to tell her about her pregnancy at a later date, after sufficient recovery time.
-As a result, Sharon decided to leave S.H.I.E.L.D.
+Under Faustus's influence, Sharon participates in the assassination of Steve Rogers.
+Sharon manages to free herself, killing Aleksander Lukin in the process.